ENSL-Modding/CompMod/docs/full_changelog.md

 ### Lerk
 * Spores
-  * Opacity of cloud lowered by 40%
+  * Opacity of cloud lowered to 40%
 * Umbra
-  * Reduced opacity by 25%
+  * Reduced opacity to 25%

 ### Upgrades
 * Adrenaline